Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

 The suburb of Lynbrook had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year ending June 2023.
-The median income among taxpayers was $49,266 and the average income stood at $55,850.
-These figures compared to Greater Melbourne's median income of $57,688 and average income of $75,164 respectively.
-By September 2025, estimates based on Wage Price Index growth of 8.25% projected the median income to be approximately $53,330 and the average income to be around $60,458.
-The 2021 Census showed household income ranked at the 78th percentile ($2,212 weekly) and personal income at the 45th percentile.
-In Lynbrook, 43.3% of the population (4,529 individuals) fell within the $1,500 - $2,999 income range, similar to the metropolitan region where this cohort represented 32.8%.
-High housing costs consumed 16.1% of income, but strong earnings placed disposable income at the 77th percentile.
-The area's SEIFA income ranking placed it in the 4th decile.
+The median income among taxpayers in Lynbrook was $49,266 and the average income stood at $55,850.
+This compares to figures for Greater Melbourne of $57,688 and $75,164 respectively.
+Based on Wage Price Index growth of 8.25% since June 2023, estimated incomes as of September 2025 would be approximately $53,330 (median) and $60,458 (average).
+According to the Census conducted in August 2021, household income ranked at the 78th percentile ($2,212 weekly), while personal income was at the 45th percentile.
+The data showed that 43.3% of Lynbrook's population (4,529 individuals) fell within the $1,500 - $2,999 income range, aligning with the metropolitan region where this cohort likewise represented 32.8%.
+High housing costs consumed 16.1% of income in Lynbrook, though strong earnings still placed disposable income at the 77th percentile.
+The suburb's SEIFA income ranking placed it in the 4th decile.

 Frequently Asked Questions - Income